Working with children clearance review

 You can either present your own case to NCAT or have a lawyer or non-lawyer agent represent you.
 You will usually need to attend the hearing to give your instructions to your lawyer or agent.

-Your lawyer or agent needs complete a Notice of Representation and submit to NCAT in person or by post.
-If a non-lawyer agent is representing you, you also need to sign the Notice before it is submitted.
-In both cases, you have to send a copy of the Notice to the Children's Guardian.
+• Your lawyer or agent needs complete a Notice of Representation and submit to NCAT in person or by post.

-Your agent needs to ask for permission to represent you from the Tribunal Member the next time the case is listed.
-You should attend with the agent in case NCAT does not allow the agent to appear for you.
+A non-lawyer agent must ask the Tribunal Member for permission to represent you at the next hearing.
+You should attend the hearing in case NCAT does not allow your agent to appear for you.
 A lawyer does not need to ask for permission from the Member.

 Complete the Administrative review application form and pay the relevant application fee.